Giovinco moved to the MLS side from Juventus in January 2015, with suggestions his time with the national team would end as a result.

-The forward is confident he will form part of the squad for the tournament in France if he continues his sensational form in the 2016 MLS season, which begins when his side face New York Red Bulls on Sunday.
+The forward is confident he will form part of the squad for the tournament in France if he continues his sensational form in the 2016 MLS season, which begins when his side faces the New York Red Bulls on Sunday.

-Italy lack individual quality in the attacking area, but Giovinco believes the team ethic instilled by Conte makes up for any shortcomings.
+Italy lacks individual quality in the attacking area, but Giovinco believes the team ethic instilled by Conte makes up for any shortcomings.

 "We certainly don't have the strikers that we used to and the numbers prove that," he added.
 "But now we have elements that can do really well when they're placed in teams that are set up properly.